navyarawat/ubuntu-desktop-wallpaper/README.md

-This is a shell script that updates your Ubuntu wallpaper with the NASA Astronomy Picture of the Day.
+"getPicsApodSingle": Sets desktop wallpaper as NASA's Astronomy Picture of the Day (APOD) (https://apod.nasa.gov/apod/astropix.html)
+"getPicsApodMultiple": Sets desktop wallpaer randomly from the images present in NASA's APOD in September 2006 Archive "getPicsNV": Sets a desktop wallpaer as a random image from  https://www.cse.iitk.ac.in/users/namanv/pics.html